 Remittances are one of the largest sources of financial flows to low- and middle-income countries, and researchers and decision-makers are interested in ways to increase their development impact.
 One promising approach is enabling migrants to label the remittances that they send home for a specific purpose, such as education or business activities.
-This evaluation builds on previous research to evaluate the impact of providing the option of labeled remittances to Filipino workers in the United Arab Emirates on the amount of remittances sent and what those remittances are used for by their recipients.
+This evaluation builds on previous research and analyzed the impact of providing the option of labeled remittances to Filipino workers in the United Arab Emirates on the amount of remittances sent and what those remittances are used for by their recipients.
 The study found that the ability to label remittances with the migrant’s intended uses led migrants with low base levels of remittance activity to increase their remittances, while migrants with higher base remittance levels did not change their remittance behaviors.

-Globally, remittances are one of the largest financial flows into low- and middle-income countries: in 2017, people from low- and middle-income countries living abroad remitted about USD$477 billion to their home countries, over three times as much as official development aid in the same year.
+Globally, remittances are one of the largest financial flows into low- and middle-income countries: in 2019, people from low- and middle-income countries living abroad remitted about US$554 billion to their home countries,1 outpacing Foreign Direct Investment flows from the same year.
 Given their magnitude, remittances are a resource that could significantly improve a wide range of development outcomes in the countries that receive them.
 While migrants often prefer that remittances fund investments that have long-term development benefits, they typically have little control over how the money is used by its recipients.
-In contrast, recipients often prefer to use them for immediate consumption.
-This, in turn, can discourage migrants from sending substantial remittances.
-A growing body of evidence suggests that “labeling” fund transfers to be spent for a specific purpose can encourage recipients to actually spend the money for the specified purpose, particularly education.3
+In contrast, recipients often prefer to use them for immediate consumption.2 This, in turn, can discourage migrants from sending substantial remittances.
+A growing body of evidence suggests that “labeling” remittances to be spent for a specific purpose can encourage recipients to actually spend the money for the specified purpose, particularly education.3

-The participants in this study are Filipino workers living in Dubai and Sharjah in the United Arab Emirates (UAE).
-The Philippines is a notable recipient of remittances: in 2017 its citizens received about USD$33 billion, third-highest in the world after India and China.
-Filipino workers make up about 10 percent of the UAE’s population and hold a range of occupations in the country, such as in sales, food service, and office administration.
+The participants in this study were Filipino workers living in Dubai and Sharjah in the United Arab Emirates (UAE).
+The Philippines is a notable recipient of remittances: in 2017 its citizens received about US$33 billion—the third-highest amount in the world after India and China.4 Filipino workers make up about 10 percent of the UAE’s population and hold a range of occupations in the country, such as in sales, food service, and office administration.

-In this study, researchers are partnering with Innovations for Poverty Action and the remittance company UAE Exchange to conduct a randomized evaluation of the impacts of labeling on the amount of remittances that workers send to the Philippines and how households allocate the remittances they receive.
+For this study, researchers partnered with Innovations for Poverty Action and the remittance company UAE Exchange to conduct a randomized evaluation of the impacts of labeling on the amount of remittances that workers send to the Philippines and how households allocate the remittances they receive.

-To enable the sending of labeled remittances, the project team has designed a smartphone application allowing migrant workers to record and label remittances from the United Arab Emirates to the Philippines.
-The application allows users to label remittances for purposes such as education, housing, small enterprises, and savings.
-The recipient households receive the labels via text SMS or other preferred media.
+To enable the sending of labeled remittances, the project team prototyped and developed a smartphone application, Padalapp, that allows migrant workers to record and label remittances from the United Arab Emirates to the Philippines.
+The app allows users to label remittances for purposes such as education, housing, small enterprises, and savings.
+The recipient households receive the labels via SMS or other preferred apps, such as WhatsApp.

-Though surveys with both migrants in the UAE and recipient households in the Philippines, researchers measured migrant participants’ use of the app’s labeling function, remittance volumes sent by migrants participants, and target household expenditures.
-Researchers also collected administrative data on remittance amounts from the implementing partner UAE Exchange.
+Through surveys with both Filippino migrants in the UAE and recipient households in the Philippines, researchers measured migrant participants’ use of the app’s labeling function, remittance volumes sent by migrants participants, and target household expenditures.
+Researchers also collected administrative data on remittance amounts collected by UAE Exchange.